Authors: Shawn P. Conley, John Gaska, Adam Roth, Cheryl Skjolaas, Erin Silva, Loretta Ortiz-Ribbing, William Barker, and Patrick Robinson

 Wisconsin growers will be able to grow and process industrial hemp under 2017 Wisconsin Act 100, a law recently passed by the Legislature and signed by the Governor.
 The law directs the Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP) to write an emergency administrative rule that will spell out the details of the program, including requirements for growers.

 This document will be updated as new information becomes available.
-The Wisconsin DATCP will complete an emergency rule by March 2, 2018.
-This rule will remain in effect until July 2020 or until a permanent administrative rule is approved.
+The emergency rule will remain in effect until July 2020 or until a permanent administrative rule is approved.
 Please consult the official DATCP and State of Wisconsin websites for official information.

 Questions that likely will be addressed by the emergency rule are noted here.